 Harvest the root of elecampane in the spring or fall season.
-Like many herbal roots, this plant has a vary large and sturdy taproot, that will require some digging to harvest.
+Like many herbal roots, this plant has a very large and sturdy taproot, that will require some digging to harvest.

 Use the root fresh or dried, made into a tincture, decoction, or syrup.

 Store elecampane roots as you would any herbal root.
 If dried, store out of direct sunlight.
-I prefer using glass jars.
 Roots should be cleaned and chopped into manageable size before drying and storage.

 This herb can be used fresh, dried, powdered, and candied.
 There are many ways to use up your elecampane harvest, so grow enough in the garden to cover all the bases.